gitlabhq/gitlab-runner/docs/configuration/runner_autoscale_aws/index.md

 security credentials in an editor as we'll use them later during the [GitLab Runner configuration](#the-runnersmachine-section).

-You can also create [EC2 instance profile](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html) with the required permissions (AmazonEC2FullAccess and AmazonS3FullAccess policies).
-This instance profile can be attached to the Runner Manager EC2 instance to provide the required privileges for provisioning of new EC2 instances for the jobs' execution.
+You can also create an [EC2 instance profile](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html) with the required `AmazonEC2FullAccess` and `AmazonS3FullAccess` policies.
+Attach this instance profile to the Runner Manager EC2 instance to allow the provisioning of new EC2 instances for the jobs' execution.

 ## Prepare the Runner Manager instance